 Don’t forget to include your call to action at the end.
 When they are thinking, ‘Hey I need your help!” let them know the next step, how they can book a call, or how you can turn chaos into organization.
 These are different ways to show expertise.
 Get creative with your calls to action: “Imagine if you had inbox zero,” or “What would it mean to you if you could get leads and sales on autopilot using Pinterest, and I can do it for you.”

-Finally, if you have case studies (which I highly recommend as a service provider.
-You can see an example of one I did here.), you’ll again have a call to action to book a call so they can experience similar results, and you’ll end up with a new client.
+Finally, if you have case studies (which I highly recommend as a service provider), you’ll again have a call to action to book a call so they can experience similar results, and you’ll end up with a new client.

 The Importance of Keywords